iDataist/Deploy-a-Sentiment-Analysis-Model-with-SageMaker/README.md

 # Deploying a Sentiment Analysis Model with SageMaker

 ## Project Overview
 I built a simple web page that a user can use to enter a movie review.
-The web page will then send the review off to the deployed recurrent neural network, which will predict the sentiment of the entered review.
+The web page will then send the review off to the deployed Recurrent Neural Network (RNN) model, which will predict the sentiment of the entered review.
 <img src="Web App Diagram.svg">

 ## Key Skills Demonstrated